 “There’s a key point that some people just can’t fathom.
 I don’t know why but it really drives me crazy that they don’t get it.”

 His brow furrowed steadily for a few seconds, as if he were making sure that the pivotal concept would be expressed in a clear and enlightening manner.

-“Arbiters of consensus on reality never, ever, argue in ways that only seem right if your knowledge is scant or you’re lax with logic.”
+“Arbiters of consensus on reality never argue in ways that only seem fair when knowledge is scant or people are lax with logic.”

-“Their job is to sound convincing at short order.
+“Their job is to sound decisive at short order.
 So they would hardly try greasing stuff past the deferring punditry.
-Otherwise one of such allied hearts and threadbare consciences might nonetheless find it wantonly biased or riddled with fallacies.
+Otherwise one of such allied hearts and threadbare consciences might nevertheless register the article as wantonly biased or riddled with fallacies.
 Imagine the backlash if this were voiced without instant cancellation of the objector, which is always a theoretical possibility.”

-“It’s also profoundly significant that their conclusions to date are all consistent, at least in political tenor, which is uniform throughout the entire booming industry of official narrative reinforcement.”
+“It’s also profoundly significant that their conclusions to date are all consistent, at least in political tenor, which is uniform across the entire booming industry of official narrative reinforcement.”

 “But you know what gets me the most?
 Morons who have trouble with the simple fact that ‘debunked’ means debunked.
 It really boggles the mind.”